kunal-singh/NoOne/README.md

    - **Shadcn + Tailwind CSS:** For styling the frontend with a modern and responsive design.

 2. **Backend:**
-   - **Strapi:** As the CMS to manage content such as work experience, summaries, and projects.
+   - **NestJS:** As the backend framework to manage content such as work experience, summaries, and projects.
    - **Node.js Utility:** To convert HTML resume themes into PDF, accessible through a unique URI.

 3. **Package Management:**
-   - **Nx + Vite:** For managing packages in a monorepo setup, including portfolio themes, resume themes, utilities, Strapi CMS, and Node.js utility.
+   - **Nx + Vite:** For managing packages in a monorepo setup, including portfolio themes, resume themes, utilities, NestJS backend, and Node.js utility.

 4. **Deployment:**
    - **Docker:** To package the entire application into a container for consistent deployment across environments.